 This company harnesses the power of a well-designed web page.
 The agency creates websites and aids brands in improving their visual image and strategy.

-This portfolio, which is made by and for Andrew Borstein, is an excellent example of a good general portfolio.
+This web developer portfolio, which is made by and for Andrew Borstein, is an excellent example of a good general portfolio.
 It has all the key factors and features that make a portfolio successful, as well as its own unique style.

 Albino Tonnina’s front-end portfolio handles complicated developmental skills.
 However, the site itself is clear and straightforward, using simple icons and images.
 Tonnina also offers an option that allows viewers to see his resume, which is located at the entry-point of his site.
 This is helpful for those who don’t want to scroll through all of his quirky animations.